csete/qthid/README.txt

 2.1 Linux

 Precompiled binaries (32 or 64 bit) are avaialble for download but users are required to install the Qt runtime libraries on their own.
 All common Linux distrib utions have the Qt libraries packaged and they can be installed using the package manager for the platform.
-Qt 4.7 has been tested, Qt 4.6 will probably also work.
+Qt 4.7 and 4.8 has been tested.

 In order to use the Funcube Dongle Pro+ as regular user and udev rule is required.
 An example funcube-dongle.rules file is included with the package and you can simply copy that file to the /etc/udev/rules.d/ directory (hint: open a terminal and type: "sudo cp funcube-dongle.rules /etc/udev/rules.d/" without the quotes)